ScottArbeit/Grace/README.md

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### Shift left on merge conflicts
 Merge conflicts suck.
 Finding out that you have one, when you thought you were already done with your work, is one of the most anxiety-inducing parts of coding.
-Grace tries to eliminate them by helping you keep your branch up-to-date.
+Grace helps you eliminate them by keeping your branch up-to-date.

-When your parent branch gets updated, by default, `grace watch` will auto-rebase your branch on those changes, so you're always coding against the latest version that you'll have to merge with.
+When your parent branch (or any branch above that in the tree) gets updated, by default, `grace watch` will auto-rebase your branch on those changes, so you're always coding against the latest version that you'll have to merge with.

-95% of the time, when you rebase, nothing bad happens.
-The other 5% lets you find out right away, fix it while you're in flow, and skip the merge conflict.
+Almost all of the time, when you rebase, nothing bad happens.
+You don't even notice it.
+The rest of the time, auto-rebase lets you find out right away, fix it while you're in flow, and skip the conflict later.

-Grace can't promise to eliminate all merge conflicts, but it can help to reduce them.
+Grace can't promise to eliminate all conflicts, but it can help to reduce them.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### Simplified branching strategy